13 Visualising data with ggplot2

 Till now (except in a few cases) we have used the default themes of plots generated in ggplot2.
 Themes can be however be used to customise the appearance, visual aesthetics by exercising fine control over the non-data elements in the plot.
 We can customize the appearance of plots, such as the axis labels, titles, background colors, and font sizes, styles, etc. by applying themes to the plot.

-which set all of the theme elements to values designed to work harmoniously.
-Defualt theme applied to a plot in ggplot2 is theme_gray()
+There are certain complete themes available in ggplot2 which set all of the theme elements to values designed to work harmoniously.
+Defualt theme applied to a plot in ggplot2 is theme_gray().
+A complete list of themes available in ggplot2 is given in the table 13.4 below:

-Theme name | Description |
+| Theme name | Description |

 theme_gray() |